 It would be best to consider the type of windows when choosing new window treatments for every room of your home, especially for your kitchen, to keep it cool during summer.

 You might consider a beautiful cornice at the top of the windows in splash zones for windows that don’t get a lot of heat and sun in the summer.
-Fabric cornices are a structure that has the fabric of your choice permanently attached to them.
+Fabric cornices are a structure with the fabric of your choice permanently attached.
 Some of the most common shapes are straight, scallop, two-step, one-step, soft curves, arch, soft dips, multi-steps, double-dip, wide scallop, and multiple arches.
 A professional designer can also make you a custom design that will look amazing on your windows.
 You can choose to add a lovely pattern in the splash zones and then use a coordinating solid color from the pattern to put over other windows in the area.
 The additional windows in the area can be covered with beautiful draperies, roller shades, roller screens, or blinds of your choosing.
 As long as the colors coordinate between them all, you will have a professional and polished appearance.
 To clean a fabric-covered cornice, you merely dust it with a feather duster.
 If you happen to get something on the fabric and need it cleaned, a professional steam cleaner will charge a very nominal fee, and it will look brand new again afterward.

 Roller shades are a great choice for your kitchen windows.
 They work well with a more modern kitchen to add clean lines.
 They work well for windows that are not full length, and when raised, you can have an unobstructed view of your beautiful landscape outside.
 You can choose a solid color vinyl material that can be cleaned by wiping them down with a bit of dish soap and water to remove grease stains.
 You can choose roller shades with a beautiful fabric that coordinates with the vinyl shades for a cohesive look with many styles for the other windows in your kitchen area.
 You have thousands of fabrics from which to choose, so you will surely find one you absolutely love.

 Roman shades are also made from thousands of choices of fabrics available and in many styles.
-The flat Roman shade appears as a flat sheet of fabric when closed and when you open it, you will see folds.
+The flat Roman shade appears as a flat sheet of fabric when closed; when you open it, you will see folds.
 The hobbled or soft fold Roman shade shows soft folds when it is up or down for a more delicate and polished appearance.
 Cleaning Roman shades is pretty simple.
 You can dust them weekly to keep them looking nice.
 If you do happen to have a splash or something gets on them, you can blot it with club soda and a cloth immediately to keep the stain from setting.
 If you want to give a Roman shade a thorough cleaning and it’s a fabric that you can wash at home, you unthread it and remove it from the top headrail.
 Then remove all dowels or metal rods.
 You may wash it on a delicate cycle with cold water, but it’s best not to dry it in a dryer but lay it flat to dry before reinstalling it.
 If this sounds like too much work, you can have them steam cleaned or dry cleaned.

 Side Panels with a Valance